mrismanaziz/Reforestation/README.md

-## Where do young cows eat lunch?
-In the calf-ateria.
+## Did you hear the joke about the wandering nun?
+She was a roman catholic.